 Upon notification by the owner, the PHA will provide the public health department written notice of the name and address of any child identified as having an elevated blood lead level within five business days.
-HUD defines an Elevated Blood Lead Level (EBLL) as a blood lead concentration equal to or greater than 3.5 micrograms per deciliter (μ g/dL).

 Upon notification by the owner, the PHA will notify the HUD field office and the HUD Office of Lead Hazard Control and Healthy Homes (OLHCHH) of the child's address within five business days.